slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

-By providing provenance alongside an artifact in the manner specified by a given ecosystem, maintainers are considered to be 'elevating' these build attestations above all other possible attestations that may be provided by third parties for a given artifact.
+By providing provenance alongside an artifact in the manner specified by a given ecosystem, maintainers are considered to be 'elevating' these build attestations above all other possible attestations that could be provided by third parties for a given artifact.
 The ultimate goal is for maintainers to provide the provenance necessary for a repository to be able to verify some potential policy that requires a certain SLSA level for publication, not